asmith2306/budget-list/README.md

 # budget-list
-Angular 2 app to use to keep track of item prices.
+Angular 2 app used to keep track of item prices.